hnipps/rangle-labs/README.md

 mongod
 ```

+5. Rename `.env-sample` to `.env`

-5. This project uses seeds to supply dummy data so that you have something to work with while you're developing.
+6. This project uses seeds to supply dummy data so that you have something to work with while you're developing.
 You need to run a command in your terminal to populate the seed data in MongoDB.
 In the terminal, in the root of your project, run:

 ```
 npm run seeds
 ```

+7. In order to login, you'll need to add a Google Auth2.0 Client Id and Secret to `.env`.
+Speak to the project owner to get hold of these.

 Okay, now you should be all set up and ready to go!